thenativeweb/roboter/README.md

 };
 ```

 The npm-package-json-lint analysis only affects the `package.json` file in the root of your project.
-It is currently not possible to analyse package files in other locations.
+It is currently not possible to analyze package files in other locations.

 To adjust the rules to be used, add an [`.npmpackagejsonlintrc.json`](https://npmpackagejsonlint.org/docs/en/rcfile-example) file to the root directory of your module or application.
 You may [extend](https://npmpackagejsonlint.org/docs/en/configuration#how-to-use-a-shared-config-module) the `npm-package-json-lint-config-tnw/app.json` configuration, the `npm-package-json-lint-config-tnw/lib.json` configuration or any configuration you have made yourself.